 Grade Grade Description A The student has extensive knowledge and understanding of content and an outstanding level of competence in processes and skills.
 The student can creatively apply these in diverse situations. В The student has thorough knowledge and understanding of content and a high level of competence in processes and skills.
-The student can readily apply these in various situations. С The student has sound knowledge and understanding of content and a proficient level of competence in processes and skills.
+The student can readily apply these in various situations. С The student has sound knowledge and understanding of content and U a proficient level of competence in processes and skills.
 The student can apply these in some situations.
+The student can apply these in some situations.
 D The student has basic knowledge and understanding of content and elementary competence in processes and skills.
-The student can generally use this knowledge and these skills in familiar situations.
-E The student has limited knowledge and understanding of content and elementary competence in processes and skills.
+The student can generally use this knowledge and these skills in familiar situations. Е The student has limited knowledge and understanding of content and elementary competence in processes and skills.
 The student can use this knowledge and these skills in some situations.